 That’s all you got to do for installing a custom recovery on your GS3.

-Now wandering what to do with your rooted phone?
+Now wondering what to do with your rooted phone?

 Here’s the answer for you!